Hear Will Arnett Prank Call a Toy Store as Lego Batman

-Will Arnett, who once again is voicing the Caped Crusader in Lego form in The Lego Batman Movie, stopped by BBC 1's The Matt Edmund Show and did a hilarious segment where he didn't drop character once--including when he called a toy store and proceeded to have an entire conversation starting each sentence with the next consecutive letter in the alphabet.
+Will Arnett, who once again is voicing the Caped Crusader in Lego form in The Lego Batman Movie, stopped by BBC Radio 1's The Matt Edmondson Show and did a hilarious segment where he didn't drop character once--including when he called a toy store and proceeded to have an entire conversation starting each sentence with the next consecutive letter in the alphabet.

 "Are you open today?"
 "Because I'm looking for some toys."
 "Can't tell you what it's called...can't remember."
 And so on.